-- If you get housing benefit you must go to your local council's housing benefit office and explain you're moving.
-We won't give you the keys for your new home until you've done this - If you get any other benefits tell the benefits agency you've moved - see Useful numbers on page 6. - Let the electricity, gas, water and phone companies know you're moving.
-If you're not sure who they are, see Useful numbers on page 6.
-Take meter readings as soon as you move in and check these when your first bills arrive
+- If you get any benefits tell the benefits agency you've moved see useful numbers on page 6. - Let the electricity, gas, water and phone companies know you're moving.
+If you're not sure who they are, see useful numbers on page 6.
+Take meter readings as soon as you move in and check these when your first bills arrive - Make sure your post comes to your new home

-- Make sure your post comes to your new home - Tell your doctor, dentist, local council's tax office - and any other organisations you need to contact - Make sure your TV licence details are changed - If you intend to install a free standing appliance that requires any alterations to the property, you must seek our permission first and cover any associated costs.
+- Tell your doctor, dentist, local council's tax office and any other organisations you need to contact - Make sure your TV licence details are changed.